EstebanAce/adascape-intro/README.md

 ## How to contribute?

 Your contribution is welcome!
-Your can do so by reporting issues, suggesting new notebook examples or improvements to the current examples.
+You can do so by reporting issues, suggesting new notebook examples or improvements to the current examples.

 A few extra steps are required to prepare your contributions.
 You can first